Matsun Nutrition

 Debt Financing

-Debt financing involves borrowing money from lenders like banks, credit unions, or even friends with the commitment to repay the loan, typically with interest within a specified period.
+Debt financing involves borrowing money from lenders like banks, credit unions, or alternative lenders.
+You’ll need to repay the loan with interest over time.

 Equity Financing

-Equity financing involves selling shares in your company to investors like venture capitalists or angel investors in exchange for capital.
+Equity financing involves selling shares of your company to investors (angel investors or venture capitalists) in exchange for funding.

 Now that you’re familiar with the different funding options, here are some avenues worth exploring to raise capital for your supplement business: